gaultier/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.md

 Anyways, their own system is called [port](https://www.illumos.org/man/3C/port_create) (or is it ports?) and it looks so similar to `kqueue` it's almost painful.
 And weirdly, they support all the different kinds of entities that `kqueue` supports *except* PIDs!
 And I am not sure that they support process descriptors either e.g. `pidfd_open`.
 However, they have an extensive compatibility layer for Linux so perhaps they do there.

-*EDIT: Illumos has [Pctlfd](https://illumos.org/man/3PROC/Pctlfd) which seems to give a file descriptor for a given process, and this file descriptor could then be used `port_create`, I suppose.*
+*EDIT: Illumos has [Pctlfd](https://illumos.org/man/3PROC/Pctlfd) which seems to give a file descriptor for a given process, and this file descriptor could then be used `port_create` or `poll`.*

 ## Seventh approach: Linux's io_uring